Reading time: 10 min.

 Research into saw palmetto use among women is even less than it is among men.
 The effect of it on female sex hormones is not well understood and, as such, it is recommended that pregnant and/or breastfeeding women do not take saw palmetto.

 Whilst the research is not yet conclusive, many believe that as saw palmetto can work as a potential anti-androgen, it could help balance the hormones in women who suffer from polycystic ovary syndrome (PCOS) and help reduce the symptoms such as excess body hair growth or female facial hair.
 Its effects on female pattern hair loss are even less well understood.
+Read more about the safety and efficiency of saw palmetto for women with hair loss.

 Woman with minimal hair growth